 But like many, the PTSD spouses can often feel lost.
 Does your spouse or loved one suffer from Post Traumatic Stress disorder (PTSD)?
-If you are then you most likely suffer right along side them.
+If so, chances are you suffer right along side them.
 Spouses of loved ones with PTSD are some of the strongest and hopeful people in the world.
-In fact, these spouses are the unsung heroes in our PTSD community.
+Again, unbridled unsung heroes in our PTSD community.

 According to the U.S. Department of Veteran Affairs, the divorce rate is 38% for married couples where one partner has PTSD.
-Additionally, 30% of marriages ended in divorce in 2016.
-So, if your loved one has PTSD, does that mean that you are at a 68% risk for divorce?
+The U.S. has a national average of 30% of marriages ended in divorce in 2016.
+So, if your loved one has PTSD, does this mean your marriage is at a 68% risk for divorce?

 PTSD Spouses Stay Positive

-Although this data is disheartening to couples facing PTSD, you do not have to be a part of these statistics at all!
+Although this data is disheartening for couples facing PTSD, you do not have to be a part of these statistics at all!
 I refuse to be a statistic.
-And my journey with my husband who has (C)PTSD has not been a walk in the park.
+And, being here for my husband who fights a life full of unruly (C)PTSD symptoms has not been easy.

-However, the good news is that PTSD spouses can support their partners in a healthy way.
-More significantly, your heart throb can absolutely send their symptoms into remission.
-Essentially, allowing both of you, and your children, to experience PTSD recovery.
+However, the good news is that PTSD spouses are a soft place to land for their partners.
+So long as it’s done in a healthy way.
+Many couples don’t realize that the spouse with PTSD actually has the power to send their symptoms into remission.
+In turn, allowing both of you, and your children to experience the blessing of PTSD recovery.

 PTSD Spouses And PTSD Statistics

-Most resources will state that PTSD destroys marriages.
-And, this may be true for some people.
-For example, research has found that 38% of “Vietnam veteran marriages failed within six months of the veteran’s return from Southeast Asia.”
-Research also finds that “veterans with PTSD are more likely to report marital issues, increased difficulty with parenting, and generally lower ability to adjust back into the family than veterans without PTSD.”
+Most sources argue that PTSD destroys marriages.
+Honestly, this can be a reality for some.
+Respectively, research shows that 38% of “Vietnam Veteran marriages failed within six months of a soldier’s return home from deployment.
+Further studies reveled that Veterans with PTSD have reported serious marital issues, increased difficulty parenting, and a generally harder time adjusting to family life than Veterans without PTSD.”

-Then, a 2005 Pentagon study found that the divorce rate for Iraq and Afghanistan veterans was up 78 percent since 2003.
-Not very encouraging for us PTSD spouses, is it?
+Additionally, a 2005 Pentagon study found that divorce rates for Iraq and Afghanistan Veterans rose to a discouraging 78 percent since 2003.
+Unfortunately, these details aren’t very encouraging for us PTSD spouses now is it?